-In order to fulfill our mission, the Business Management Fast Track Program seeks to place greater emphasis on competencies students develop throughout the program.
-We also recognize the need for ongoing assessment of students' learning outcomes regarding the knowledge, skills, and values they develop in our curriculum.
+Vision Statement of the Business Management Fast Track Program develop in our curriculum.
 Graduates will bring knowledge, skills, and values into workplaces characterized by rapid changes in technologies, so our program will increasingly introduce current technologies.
 Workplaces are also continuing to reflect the increasingly wide diversities in our society.
 The Business Management Fast Track course of studies aims to heighten students' awareness of and appreciation for others and their differing viewpoints.
 Students live in a rapidly changing society in a rapidly changing world.
 Therefore, our curriculum will increasingly emphasize change and the ability to adapt to new realities.
 The mastery of particular subject matters remains important in any course of study, but we also seek to help students learn about the learning process itself, so that they become effective lifelong learners.